Listen to an audio file of this tool.

 Practice also provides important opportunities to grow self-efficacy — a child’s sense that they can do a task or skill successfully.
 This leads to confidence.
 It will also help them understand that mistakes and failures are part of learning.

-- Initially, your child may need active support.
+- Initially, your child may need active support to encourage listening skills.
 Use “Show me…” statements and ask them to demonstrate listening.
 You could say, “Show me how you can listen at dinner without interrupting.”

 - Recognize effort by using “I notice…” statements like, “I noticed how you listened fully to your sister when she was upset.
 That’s so helpful to her.”

 - Who Done It?
 Mystery lovers will enjoy this game.
-It teaches skills in careful listening and communicating information in an accurate and concise way.
+It teaches skills by carefully listening and communicating information in an accurate and concise way.
 It also stirs a child’s creative thinking.
 Pretend that your precious pet turtle was stolen by someone.
-Describe what that person looked like taking cues from a variety of people around you – “He wore a plaid flannel shirt and had a large forehead.
+Describe what that person looked like taking cues from a variety of people around you – “He wore a plaid flannel shirt and had a bald head.
 He was carrying the turtle in one hand and a flashlight in the other.”
 You must include 10 details about the appearance of the turtle napper.
 Try repeating those 10 details twice for your listener.
 The listener must be able to repeat all 10 descriptors in order to solve the mystery.

 - Cooperative (Ghost) Story Telling.
 Gather in a circle.
 The leader establishes the rules to get the game started.
 Let the group know that each person will have a turn to contribute one sentence to the ghost story.
 Pass around a talking stick and let participants know that only the one who possesses the stick may talk.
 The others must listen carefully in order to build upon the story.
 The leader can begin with the classic line, “It was a dark, stormy night and…” This requires no setup and no materials.
 Children will delight in the creativity and imagination involved.
 This is also a wonderful transition game that can be used on the spur of the moment when waiting for a next activity.
 For younger children, simply passing the story along adding one sentence at a time is enough to excite and involve a small group.